HL7/hl7.github.io/_docs/01_core_libs-01-multiple-projects.md

 ### Loading Multiple Projects in Eclipse

-To illustrate how this is done, we will use the example of loading, both the [org.hl7.fhir.core](/docs/core/ide) project and the [kindling]() project in the same workspace.
+To illustrate how this is done, we will use the example of loading, both the [org.hl7.fhir.core](/docs/core/ide) project and the [fhir]() project in the same workspace.

 To begin, we will clone these two projects using Git.